Nexmo/nexmo-developer/_documentation/en/dispatch/code-snippets/send-an-sms-with-failover.md

 ## Try it out

 When you run the code it will attempt to send an SMS to phone 1.
 If this fails, then a message will be sent via SMS to phone 2.

+> **NOTE:** Correct functioning of this code snippet will depend on the support provided by the underlying network.
+For example, availability of delivery and read receipts.